jinjagit/shortest_path/README.md

 Investigating the 'travelling sales-person' problem.

-Start from [plot repo](https://github.com/jinjagit/plot) and build to solve first by brute force.
+Starting point: [plot repo](https://github.com/jinjagit/plot) to use as a vizualization tool for paths found by brute force & approximation algos.

 ## Brute-force solution